 8. Hotel Front Desk Clerk: While it might appear as a customer service role, employees in this position often undergo background checks due to their access to guest information and security concerns.

-9. Medical Assistant: Even though some healthcare positions might not seem like they require a background check, most do due to the sensitive nature of patient care and privacy.
+9. Medical Assistant: Although some healthcare positions might not seem to require a background check, most do due to the sensitive nature of patient care and privacy.

 10. Gym/Fitness Center Employee: While working at a gym might seem casual, employees often undergo background checks due to their interaction with members and access to personal information.